1. I think I need an adapted bicycle – where can I find one?

 3. Are there community rides that would be well suited for adapted bikes?

-• Yes, Cycle St. Louis and Trailnet have partnered to create an “inclusive” ride calendar.
-Every Trailnet ride will have a short course where cyclists can turn around at any time.
-In addition, Cycle St. Louis participants and their helpers will receive free rides by using a special code when registering.
-Email Cycle St. Louis at CycleSTLpartnership@gmail.com to obtain the FREE ride code.
+• Yes, Ride to Unite and Trailnet have partnered to create an “inclusive” ride calendar.
+Appropriate Trailnet rides will have a short course where cyclists can turn around at any time.
+In addition, Ride to Unite participants and their helpers will receive free rides by using a special code when registering.
+Email Ride to Unite at CycleSTLpartnership@gmail.com to obtain the FREE ride code.
 Trailnet rides can be found here,

 4. How do I determine what adapted bicycle is best suited for me?